hashcloak/Meson/docs/docs/docs.md

   -s rin \ # Meson service name
   -pk 0x9e23c88a0ef6745f55d92eb63f063d2e267f07222bfa5cb9efb0cfc698198997 \ # Private key
   -c client.toml \ # Config file
-  -chain 4 \ # Chain id for rinkeby.
-Needed only when using a private key -rpc https://rinkeby.hashcloak.com # An rpc endpoint to obtain the latest nonce count and gas price.
+  -chain 4 \ # Chain id for rinkeby. only necessary when using a private key -rpc https://rinkeby.hashcloak.com # An rpc endpoint to obtain the latest nonce count and gas price.
 Only necessary when using a private key.
 ```